Zijkhal/YololFleetsGUI/README.md

 # Yolol Fleets GUI

 This is a simple GUI for the [Saturn's Envy](https://github.com/martindevans/Yolol-SpaceShipCombatSimulator) game created by [Yolathothep](https://github.com/martindevans).
-It provides a GUI to select the fleets to battle against each other, as well as options to save the generated replay, and open the [Replay Player](https://github.com/martindevans/Yolol-SpaceCombatPlayer) to view the battle.
+It provides a GUI to select the fleets that battle against each other, as well as options to save the generated replay, and open the [Replay Player](https://github.com/martindevans/Yolol-SpaceCombatPlayer) to view the battle.

 ## How to use